andresclua/infinite-marquee/readme.md

 import {horizontalLoop} from '@andresclua/infinite-marquee-gsap';
 import gsap from 'gsap';

-// import {horizontalLoop} from './helper.js';
-// import gsap from 'gsap';

 /**
  * InfiniteMarquee - A JavaScript class for creating a continuous horizontal marquee effect using GSAP.